nathanhleung/install-peerdeps/README.md

-  -P, --pnpm                       Install with pnpm -n, --no-registry                Do not use a remote registry to find dependencies list --dry-run                        Do not install packages, but show the install command that will be run -x, --extra-args "<extra_args>"  Extra arguments to pass through to NPM or Yarn -h, --help                       output usage information
+  -P, --pnpm                       Install with pnpm -n, --no-registry                Do not use a remote registry to find dependencies list --dry-run                        Do not install packages, but show the install command that will be run -x, --extra-args "<extra_args>"  Extra arguments to pass through to the underlying package manager -h, --help                       output usage information
 ```

 ### Extra Arguments

-Only core Yarn and NPM arguments relating to package installation are officially provided by `install-peerdeps`.
+Only core npm, Yarn, and pnpm arguments relating to package installation are officially provided by `install-peerdeps`.
 However, if you'd like to pass through additional arguments, you may do so with `--extra-args`.
 Here's how you'd install a package into a Yarn-workspace-enabled repository:

 `install-peerdeps <package> --dev -Y --extra-args "-W"`

-Here's how you'd use `--extra-args` to pass a custom NPM config option (in this case, disabling `strict-ssl` when accessing a custom registry over HTTPS):
+Here's how you'd use `--extra-args` to pass a custom npm config option (in this case, disabling `strict-ssl` when accessing a custom registry over HTTPS):

 `install-peerdeps <package> --extra-args "--strict-ssl false"`